kevinsawicki/http-request/README.md

 ### Why was this written?

-This library was written to make HTTP requests simple and easy when using a HttpURLConnection.
+This library was written to make HTTP requests simple and easy when using a `HttpURLConnection`.

 Libraries like [Apache HttpComponents](http://hc.apache.org) are great but sometimes for either simplicity, or perhaps for the environment you are deploying to (Android), you just want to use a good old-fashioned `HttpURLConnection`.
 This library seeks to add convenience and common patterns to the act of making HTTP requests such as a fluid-interface for building requests and support for features such as multipart requests.

+*Bottom line:* The single goal of this library is to improve the usability of the `HttpURLConnection` class.

 ### What are the dependencies?

 None.
 The goal of this library is to be a single class class with some inner static classes.
 The test project does require [Jetty](http://eclipse.org/jetty/) in order to test requests against an actual HTTP server implementation.

 ### How are exceptions managed?

 The `HttpRequest` class does not throw any checked exceptions, instead all low-level exceptions are wrapped up in a `RequestException` which extends `RuntimeException`.
 You can access the underlying exception by catching `RequestException` and calling `getCause()`.

 ## Examples